-- Art Biology
+- Biology

-- Chemistry
+- Chemistry English

+- General Science Geology

-- · General Science · Health and Physical Education
+- · Health and Physical Education History • Music

 - Mathematics

-- Physics
+- Physics Total Curriculum Related Requirements

-AGEC-A or AGEC-S. To complete your General Education requirements, one of the courses taken to fulfill degree requirements must be designated as an Intensive Writing/Critical Inquiry course and another must be designated as a Global/International/Historical Awareness course.
+AGEC-A or AGEC-S. To complete your General Education requirements, one of the courses taken to fulfill degree requirements must be designated as an Intensive Writing/Critical Inquiry course (IW), Global/International/Historical Awareness (GIH) course, and Diversity and Inclusion (DI) course.
+Note that a single course may fulfill more than one of the requirements.
 Students choosing content areas in Art, English, Health and Physical Education, History, or Music should complete an AGEC-A. Students choosing content areas in any of the Mathematics or Sciences should complete an AGEC-S.